Clover-London-Fog/Survey-Flowcharts/README.md

  Short Description: Use of R (Graphviz and DiagrammeR) and excel to build pretty charts to visualize survey question structure and conditional logic.

 >[!info]
->Testing Markdown thing here...
-Test.
-I use Limesurvey.
-Because limesurvey allows onw to export a survey, I can use R to sift through the questions using grepl?.
-This is something to test in the future.
+>I use Limesurvey.
+Because limesurvey allows one to export a survey, I can use R to sift through the export to build a dataframe of questions within a survey.
+However, at this current time, I simply update a formulated excel worksheet that R pulls to updated visuals

  ## Why was this made?
 Simply put, I feel like the use of diagrams speaks for itself.
 To avoid keeping/sharing extensive paragraphs of what links to what, I just wanted something to show those changes -- in a more collective sense.